reflectoring/reflectoring.github.io/content/blog/2022/2022-11-03-test-and-automate-features-behind-the-flags-using-cypress-tests.md

 ### Define Cypress Tasks

-In order to change the values of the feature flags and individual user targets, we need to first generate an access token in LaunchDarkly UI.
+To change the values of the feature flags and individual user targets, we need to first generate an access token in LaunchDarkly UI.

 {{% image alt="Access Token" src="images/posts/nodejs-cypress-test-launchdarkly/Access_Token.png" %}}